ibm-cloud-docs/vpc/lb-create.md

       * **Target**: Select a pool from the list of compatible pools as your backup pool.
 1. If you want to redirect the traffic from an HTTP listener to an HTTPS listener, you can create an HTTP listener with HTTPS redirect settings.

     Layer 7 load-balancing policies overwrite settings that you define here.
+Also, keep in mind that there must be an existing HTTPS listener before you create a new HTTP listener with HTTPS redirect.
     {: note}

     To do so:

-    There must be an existing HTTPS listener before you create a new HTTP listener with HTTPS redirect.
-    {: note}

     * After the status of the load balancer changes to **Active**, click the **Front-end listeners** tab.
     * In the listener list page, click **Create**, then specify the following information: